-Check out our funded Kickstarter Campaign to see a video about the making of our film!
+Check out Yochi's funded Post-Production Kickstarter Campaign to see a video from director, Ilana Lapid, about the process of making the film!
+Here is the link: https://www.kickstarter.com/projects/yochifilm/yoc...

-Yochi is a film about healing wounds.
-Protecting what is sacred.
-Taking flight.
-When Itza returns from the city, intent on poaching parrots' nests to make fast money, the brothers are set on a collision course.
-The events of the film ultimately allow Yochi to recover his voice, and Itza to return to the world he willfully cast himself out of.
+Yochi is a film about connection.
+Finding your voice.
+Protecting what is most sacred to you.
+Yochi puts a human face on the global poaching crisis.
+The film does not judge, but rather encourages dialogue about the underlying social and economic factors that fuel the illegal wildlife trade.
 The brother's conflict is reflective of larger conflicts at play in Belize -- between tradition and modernity, conservation and economic survival.
 But at the heart of this story is the healing power of two brothers' love.

 -Ilana Lapid, Writer & Director